labramsky/labramsky/README.md

 **Pronouns: she/her**

-*I’m passionate about connecting people and building products that change workplaces for the better.* 🗣

-I'm a Software Engineer from Toronto, Canada and currently based in London, UK.
-I'm part of the Engineering team at [Organise](http://organise.network), where we are working to give everyone the tools, support and confidence to improve their life at work. 📣
+*I'm a Software Engineer from Toronto, Canada and currently based in London, UK.
+I’m passionate about connecting people and building high-quality, inclusive products that change workplaces for the better.*

 ### Recent work 👩🏻‍💻